faberquisque/openfaas-python3-fastapi-template/README.md

 ```
 def handle(body: RequestModel):
 ```
-Implement a pydantic ResponseModel and RequestModel for documentation purposes
+Implement a pydantic RequestModel for documentation purposes

 Check the template/python3-fastapi/function folder for a minimal example